ShellCode33/EmbeddedSystemHardening/README.md

 Rebooting remote system, waiting for it to be up...
 The host is currently running the following version : 1.4
 ```
+As you can see, only 24MB are transmitted instead of the 32MB of our system image.
+At this scale, it's not a major improvement, we'll only gain 1 second or 2, but it could become more interesting with bigger project.

-What our script does is that it detects the file type you want to flash and does to proper operation.
+What our script does is that it detects the file type (using the `file` command) you want to flash and does the proper operation.

 ```bash
 # If the file is a zImage